RecList/reclist/README.rst

 * tests and metrics to be used on your own datasets and models;

-* automated storage of results, with versioning, both in a local folder or on S3 in the cloud;
+* automated storage of results, with versioning, both in a local folder or on S3;

-* flexible, Python interface to declare tests-as-functions, and annotate them with `display_type` for automated charts;
+* flexible, Python interface to declare tests-as-functions, and annotate them with *display_type* for automated charts;

 * pre-built connectors with popular experiment trackers (e.g. Neptune, Comet), and an extensible interface to add your own;